Wells National Estuarine Research Reserve: Research and monitoring

-Staff scientists also continually monitor trends in weather, water quality, nutrients, and plant and animal communities, contributing to a national effort that promotes effective coastal zone management.
+Staff scientists also monitor trends in weather, water quality, nutrients, and plant and animal communities, contributing to a national effort that promotes effective coastal zone management.

 Education and training

-Wells Reserve educators engage people in environmental learning, both on-site and in local communities.
+Wells Reserve educators engage people in environmental education, both on-site and in local communities.
 Each year, more than 3,000 children and adults participate in a variety of educational programs at the site, which serves as a living laboratory.
 The Wells Reserve also maintains indoor facilities to enrich teaching opportunities.
 Formal educational offerings include: